wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 :::caution Important!
 All of the mods in this section require LOD generation.
 Instructions are provided in the [Viva New Vegas - LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html).
 :::

+[The Strip - 2023 Lite](https://www.nexusmods.com/newvegas/mods/82959) - Best overhaul for the Strip when it comes to pure compatibility, and performance.
+- If you can afford the perfomance hit, pairs amazing with [Strip Cinematic Lighting Overhaul](https://www.nexusmods.com/newvegas/mods/86501).

 [Another Interior Mod](https://www.nexusmods.com/newvegas/mods/66611) - Adds additional interiors in the DC Wasteland.